Lucianod28/Ada-project/README.md

 	- Worked on the question of whether some demographic groups shop more frequently than others, unfortunately the answer was no so we didn't include this analysis on our website
 	- Revised 3 of the reports for other questions
 	- Wrote home-page introduction to our project
+* Radosław Waśko:
+    - Some dataset preprocessing (adding DAYOFTHEWEEK, HOUR and MONTH columns)
+    - Prepare datastory for Spending trends, Seasonality and Products bought together
+    - Add Previous/Next buttons on the website, tweaked the sidebar